Image: Venetian Interior/Wine Shop – John Singer Sargent (1903)

 Van Ness:

-Calvert Woodley – The beast of booze in D.C.
+Calvert Woodley (Store Website) – The beast of booze in D.C.
 Very strong on California and France and not too bad on German.
 Even better on distilled.
 PoPville polled readers for the best “liquor store” with the result that Calvert Woodley triumphed – although he did not really give them another option.

 Cleveland Park: